isomerpages/nlb-mobile-guide/spotlight/the-global-economy/2020-08-14-food-logistics-and-safety.md

 Shaw, H. J. & Shaw, J. J.A.
 (2019). *Corporate social responsibility, social justice and the global food supply chain.* Taylor & Francis.
 Retrieved from OverDrive. (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this ebook.)<br/>
 <a href="https://nlb.overdrive.com/media/4193616" target="_blank"><img src="/images/NL-b5-corporate-social-responsibility.jpg" style="width:200px; text-align:left; border:1px solid #999999;"></a>

 <h5>5.
-Corporate social responsibility, social justice and the global food supply chain</h5>
+Hot, hungry planet: The fight to stop a global food crisis in the face of climate change</h5>
-Shaw, H. J. & Shaw, J. J.A.
-(2019). *Corporate social responsibility, social justice and the global food supply chain.* Taylor & Francis.
+Palmer, L. (2017). *Hot, hungry planet: The fight to stop a global food crisis in the face of climate change.* St Martin’s Publishing Group.
 Retrieved from OverDrive. (<a href="https://account.nlb.gov.sg/" target="_blank">myLibrary ID</a> is required to access this ebook.)<br/>
 <a href="https://nlb.overdrive.com/media/2968686" target="_blank"><img src="/images/NL-b5-hot-hungry-planet.jpg" style="width:200px; text-align:left; border:1px solid #999999;"></a>

 If you are interested to read up further on food logistics and safety, check out the following journal articles and further resources in Chinese, Malay and Tamil.